Atrix256/FalcorPathTracer/readme.md

 ## TODOs for DOF / Bokeh Blog post

-* make exposure be a linear multiplier. can do it as a post fx thing!

 * rework the tracing loop, it's confusing to follow and I'm pretty sure if it hits max loop count it doesn't shade the final point, which is wasteful!

 * look for TODOs. there are plenty